-- The Central Government has not prescribed the maintenance of cost records under sub-section (1) of section 148 of the Companies Act for any activities of the Company. - 7. (a) In our opinion and according to explanation given to us the company is regular in depositing undisputed statutory dues including provident fund, employees' state insurance, income-tax, sales-tax, wealth tax, service tax, duty of customs, duty of excise, value added tax, cess, GST and any other statutory dues with the appropriate authorities.
-There is no arrears of outstanding statutory dues as at the last day of the financial year concerned for a period of more than six months from the date they became payable. - (b) Details of cases for non-deposit with appropriate authorities of disputed dues of income tax or sales tax or wealth tax or service tax or duty of customs or duty of excise or value added tax or Cess as follows:-
+- (vi) The maintenance of cost records has not been specified by the Central Government under sub-section (1) of section 148 of the Companies Act, 2013 for the business activities carried out by the Company.
+Hence, reporting under clause (vi) of the Order is not applicable to the Company. - (vii) In respect of Statutory dues: - (a) In our opinion and according to explanation given to us the company is regular in depositing undisputed statutory dues including goods and service tax, provident fund, employees' state insurance, income-tax, salestax, wealth tax, service tax, duty of customs, duty of excise, value added tax, cess, GST and any other statutory dues with the appropriate authorities.
+There is no arrears of outstanding statutory dues as at the last day of the financial year concerned for a period of more than six months from the date they became payable. - (b) Details of cases for non-deposit with appropriate authorities of disputed dues of income tax or sales tax or wealth tax, goods and service tax or service tax or duty of customs or duty of excise or value added tax or Cess as follows:-

-1 Nature of Statue Nature of Dues Amount Period to which amount related Forum where the dispute is pending Notification as per Land Revenue Laws Amount claimed by taluka development officer towards Local Cess & Education Cess 36,17,260/- 1995 to 2008 Gujarat High Court Notification as per Land Revenue Laws Amount claimed by taluka development officer towards Local Cess & Education Cess 2,11,08,930/- 2009 to 2015 Taluka Development Officer.
-Notification as per Land Revenue Laws Amount claimed by taluka development officer towards Local Cess & Education Cess 86,89,920/- 2016-2021 Taluka Development Officer.
+Nature of Nature of Amount Period to Forum where Statue Dues Anount which amount related Notification as per Land Revenue Laws Amount claimed by taluka development officer towards Local Cess & Education Cess 36,17,260/- 1995 to 2008 Gujarat High Court Notification as per Land Revenue Laws Amount claimed by taluka development officer towards Local Cess & Education Cess 2,11,08,930/- 2009 to 2015 Taluka Development Officer.
+Notification as per Land Revenue Laws Amount claimed by taluka development officer towards Local Cess & Education Cess 1,02,31,680/- 2016 to 2022 Taluka Development Officer.